 STEM Ginger Education is running monthly projects: The Environmental Warriors.
 Children from different countries around the globe can take part:

 Don’t miss any of the projects and be an Environmental Warrior.

 Check all projects scheduled here!

 Have a look at the different tasks and decide which one(s) you would like to do.
 To access the tasks, go to the Warrior page of your choice and click on ‘Download the Template’.
-You can do all three Warrior tasks if you want to!
+You can do all four Warrior tasks if you want to!